nabu-platform/eai-developer/readme.txt

 ToDo
 ----
-- allow dragging of services so you can position them as you want
+V allow dragging of services so you can position them as you want
+- start exposing service attributes
+	> check if "for" loops etc indeed update the pipeline visually! (with correct type!)
 - allow adding of services by dragging them from the repository tree
+- allow setting of fixed values! no need to support list entries for strings > when you select manually set value, you can set index
+	> can still link to other indexes
+	> if need multiple hardcoded values, use services (easier with service chaining)
+	> lists of structures? maybe next release?
+- allow setting of indexes for a link (use properties screen)
 - make sure "invocation order" is calculated correctly (provide a method in map to recalculate)
 	> exceptions if there are circular maps! so basically calculated before actually adding the mapping!
-- start exposing service attributes
-	> check if "for" loops etc indeed update the pipeline visually! (with correct type!)
+	> perform invocation order calculation on each load of a map step
-V resize pipeline left & right to fit the width of the tree + some space for lines
+	> in an overview of all the problems with the service V resize pipeline left & right to fit the width of the tree + some space for lines

 Known errors